indigotree/www-bagnallcentre-com/content/whats-on/cooking-to-combat-diabetes.md

 Cost: £35

+The class will be run by L.I.F.E., a new charitable venture at The Bagnall Centre, to provide subsidised, accessible and healthy cookery classes.

 Places in the Bagnall Centre teaching kitchen are limited so please book as soon as possible.

 To book your place please go to [Eventbrite](https://www.eventbrite.co.uk/o/the-bagnall-centre-for-integrated-healthcare-15107851824).